RainingChain/ws-binary/README.md

 `encode(data:any) => Buffer | Uint8Array` : Converts any object to binary.

+`decode(data:Buffer | Uint8Array) => any` : Converts binary into object.

-**Important** The first byte of the binary buffer returned will be overwritten to hold the message type.
+**Important** The first byte of the binary buffer is reserved for the event id.
 This means, the encoder must create a buffer with 1 extra byte at the beginning and not use it.

-`decode(data:Buffer | Uint8Array) => any` : Converts binary into object.

-By default, `ws-binary` comes with a basic unefficient encoder.
+By default, ws-binary comes with a basic unefficient encoder.
 It is highly recommended to use a real binary such as [BinSON](https://github.com/RainingChain/BinSON).
+If using BinSON, make sure to set the option `startOffset` to 1 for the event id.

-The server and the client must use the same encoder.
+Note: The server and the client must use the same encoder.

 ## Limitations